 Explicit cost vs. implicit costs

 Here’s a comparison between the two costs:

-It can be seen that the first cost involves more tangible assets and financial transactions that generate business opportunities.
+The first cost involves more tangible assets and financial transactions that generate business opportunities.
 This species is easy to identify, record and audit because it has a track record.
-Apart from the above examples, depreciation expense is also an explicit cost because it relates to the primary assets owned by the company.
+For example, it is a depreciation expense.
+It relates to the primary asset of the company.

 Is it essential to know the explicit cost?

-The total amount of implicit and explicit costs represents the total economic cost, which is the total profit received by the company based on all expenses incurred to achieve that income.
+The total amount of implicit and explicit costs represents the total economic cost.
+It’s a company’s profits based on all expenses to achieve that income.
 When evaluating business operations, companies will use explicit costs to determine the profitability of the business.
-However, businesses typically rely on implicit costs for decision making or when choosing between different options.
+However, businesses typically rely on implicit costs for making a decision or when choosing between different options.

-Explicit costs are easy to recognize and track because they can be calculated in cash.
+Explicit costs are easy to recognize and track because it is relatable to cash, and it can tangible.
 Carrying out these cost calculations proves to be very important as it helps in calculating profit, controlling costs, and making decisions.
-Accounting systems will be handy for collecting all the data and elements needed in calculating explicit costs.
+Accounting system will be handy for collecting all the data and elements needed in calculating explicit costs.